 WordPress and Drupal are open source content management platforms powering millions of websites and applications.
 They allow you to easily organize, manage and publish your content, with an endless variety of customization.
-Both are written in the PHP programming language and depend on a MySQL database to hold content.
+Both are written in the PHP programming language and depend on a MySQL database.
 Because WordPress and Drupal are Open Source projects, users and developers all over the world continue development on it, and you are free to use it without paying anyone a license fee.
-The best part about these platforms is that you can focus your time and effort on building great websites, not re-creating features available elsewhere.
+The best part about these platforms is that you can focus your time and effort on building great websites instead of building features from scratch.

 The free service at WordPress.com is limited, but does offer premium upgrades at a fee such as personalized domain names, custom CSS, and no ads.
 Your site is hosted on WordPress and is easy to set up.
 Some of the other benefits include automated technical maintenance and content backups.
 This may fit your needs just fine, but there are some disadvantages.
 You cannot upload a custom theme, modify the code, or upload plugins, all which limit the overall design and features of your site.

 To create a more robust and flexible website, use the open source software from WordPress.org and install it on your own web hosting account.
 From here, customization can begin.
-Transform your site by installing and configuring any of the thousands of themes and plugins available, run advertisements, edit the database and modify the code that powers your site.
+You can transform your site by installing and configuring any of the thousands of themes and plugins available, edit the database and modify the code.
 You can even design and install your own theme.

 Drupal core provides a flexible foundation to get started with Drupal.
 It can be used as is or customized with thousands of free designs, plug-ins, and modules.
 Drupal comes with many tools to help organize and structure your content.
 There are many options for new user accounts and permissions that allow you to have tight control over who can create, view, administer, publish and interact with content on your site.